 During the pandemic I started a magical mystery and history tour called Bizarre Brooklyn (scroll down for pictures) which was included on the New York Times list of Best Theater of 2021.

 If you'd like to keep up with my writing projects, feel free to follow me on instagram.
-To find out more about the curiosity shop or close-up magic in Brooklyn, subscribe to the weekly newslettter I write for Art of Play and/or 69 Atlantic (the hidden theatre).
+To find out more about the curiosity shop or close-up magic in Brooklyn, subscribe to the weekly newsletter I write for Art of Play and/or 69 Atlantic (the hidden theatre).
 If you have any immediate questions, send me an email.
-And finally, if you've read this far down the page, you may be interested in watching me and some friends win a Japanese laughing competition.

 Thanks for stopping by,